Mozleron/Kingmaker/README.md

 * **Finally** Explain shortly how you would distribute the toplist service to multiple external game teams.
 Focus on a stable and easily integrated delivery.
 * **Note:** Only interfaces and features need to be the same, feel free to modify the implementation.
 * **Extra credits:** Support toplists hosted on a remote server.

+Delivery method:
+I would compile this project as an Asset Bundle and then store it in some sort of asset store such as Artifactory or Nuget, or very worst case, a versioned directory on a network file share.
+That way, developers can refer to the store for the version they want and can include it in their projects as they desire.